-The main features for the classification of DLS- and DMS-MSNs (Fig. 1G) were relative to state transitions (Up to Down transition) or intra-state transitions (number of peaks).
-In order to understand whether these differences may be caused by changes in the depolarizing and hyperpolarizing dynamics of MSNs, we studied the temporal properties of the voltage transitions.
-To analyse the convergence of synchronized hyper/depolarizing events onto MSNs that created detectable changes in the whole-cell recording, we first detected the sharp transitions of the voltage trace and phase locked them to the SWO cycle (Fig. 4D [see methods]).
+The main features for the classification of DLS- and DMS-MSNs (Figure 1G) were relative to state transitions (Up to Down transition) or intra-state transitions (number of peaks).
+In order to understand whether these differences may be caused by changes in the depolarizing and hyperpolarizing dynamics of MSNs, we studied the temporal properties of the membrane potential transitions.
+To analyze the convergence of synchronized hyper/depolarizing events onto MSNs that created detectable changes in the whole-cell recording, we first detected the sharp transitions of the voltage trace and phase locked them to the SWO cycle (Figure 4D [see Materials and methods]).
 Thus, we obtained a measure of the temporal dynamics of hyper/depolarizing events of the MSNs.
 Then, we computed their ratio for the DLS- and DMS-MSNs.
-We found differences in the depolarizing/hyperpolarizing ratio (DH ratio) of DLS- and DMS-MSNs aligned to the transitions between Up and Down states (Fig. 4E).
-The DH ratio was significantly higher, implying more excitation for DMS-MSNs during the transition from the Down to the Up state and higher hyperpolarization values during the transition from the Up to the Down state.
-This is consistent with the significant differences found for both Up states slopes (Fig. 1D, features 8-9).
+We found differences in the depolarizing/hyperpolarizing ratio (DH ratio) of DLS- and DMS-MSNs aligned to the transitions between Up and Down states (Figure 4E).
+The DH ratio was significantly higher, implying that the total balance of inputs, onto DLS-MSNs was biased toward a bigger depolarization during the transition from the Up to the Down state.
+This is consistent with the significant differences found for both Up states slopes (Figures 1D and 4F, features 8-9).

-In summary, our results show that the main differences between DLS- and DMS-MSNs spontaneous activity, selected by our classifier, are consistent with the number and the temporal distribution of the voltage fluctuations during the Up states, suggesting that they are inherited from specific cortical areas and modulated by the striatal microcircuits.
+In summary, our results show that the main differences between DLS- and DMS-MSNs spontaneous activity, selected by our classifier, are consistent with the number and the temporal distribution of the voltage fluctuations of the membrane potential during the Up states, suggesting that they are modulated by excitatory inputs from specific cortical areas and the striatal microcircuits interactions, mostly inhibitory.